cdbale/Hackathon/README.md

 1. Varying Legally Defined Terms

 The key terms used in this project (see below) have a vareity of different defintions.
-Our project created standard defintions from those sources, but we recognize that these terms are arguablly nuanced.
-As such, in our Future Work, we will look to further explore these various defintions.
+These definitions are provided from a variety of stakeholders: legislatures crafting regulation, courts in their legal decisions, standards committees who provide varying frameworks, etc. Our project focuses instead on core privacy principles in the spirit of these defintions and created standard defintions from a vareity of sources for the purposes of this limited scope of analysis.
+However, we recognize that these terms are arguablly nuanced.
+As such, in future work, we will look to further explore these various defintions.

-2. INSERT
+2. Technoloigical Solution

+We focused on one technological solution for location apps that use GPS data.
+We explored the tradeoff between the accuracy of location data and privacy for COVID-19 persons in South Korea only.
+In the future, we will expand our solution to other countries that use GPS or Bluetooth data.

 ### Legal Framework with Related Statistical Analysis